 Instructions

-- In a large saucepan heat butter, milk, and sugar over medium heat.
+- In a large saucepan heat butter, buttermilk, and sugar over medium heat.

 - Bring to a boil and boil for 5-8 minutes, stirring often.
 The syrup should be a light golden yellow and slightly thicker.